Share this Post

 It should not get any crazier!
 We are acting against this statement.
-As SHARE360 we believe that an Angst culture should NEVER become normal in an organization!
-It is devastating for the involvement and motivation of the people, killing for the trust in the organization and extinguishing all initiative and creativity.
-The fact that there are now major articles about fear culture that show that this phenomenon is no longer an incidental phenomenon, but a growing problem.
-To change that is not easy, fear culture is anchored in the unconscious and invisible layers of people and of the organization.
+As SPARQ360 we believe that an Angst culture should NEVER become normal in an organization!
+It is devastating for the involvement and motivation of the people, killing trust in the organization and extinguishing all initiative and creativity.
+The fact that there are now major articles about fear-based work culturesshow that this is no longer an incidental phenomenon, but a growing problem.
+To change that is not easy because a fear-based culture is anchored in the unconscious and invisible layers of people and of the organization.

 Organizations are pushing harder and harder to achieve their results and are working with tighter targets.
 That pressure produces fear of failure and stress about not being able to adequately meet expectations.
-Because if you do not deliver, you will be replaced ...
-The pressure on people keeps rising: through the focus on short-term results, the call for even more growth, the ever faster changes in the market and the increasing regulation.
-In this race, man has become out of the picture and has become subordinate to the results.
+Because if you do not deliver, you will be replaced.
+The pressure on people keeps increasing, through the focus on short-term results, the call for even more growth, the ever faster changes in the market and the increasing regulation.
+In this race, people as humans have been cut out of the picture and instead become subordinate to the results.

-Why is a fear based culture being accepted for this long?
+Why has a fear-based work culture been accepted for so long?